2014 Annual Report (extract) – famine response

 Disaster response support

-In 2014 , the trustees had an opportunity to accumulate funds for our primary output – another disaster relief operation in Mozambique, should this arise in 2015.
-In earlier reports, we have shown that this has taken us 4 years.
-Due to the increased profile of the charity and the investment made in refurbishing the website, it is anticipated that the funds for another small operation will be available in December 2014.
+We put a lot of effort into the website.
+And the charity has increased its profile.
+So we think we can respond another small operation in December 2014.
 We are delighted that our supporters have risen to this challenge over the last two years.
 The income for 2014 has been £11,066 which combined with £15,000 from 2013, assisted by reduction in non-disaster expenditure to £5451 (2013: £6239) or nearly 25%.
 Our funds are likely to be sufficient and advanced disaster response and disaster support network is ready, if called for.

 Relationships with supporters

-It is said that charities should spend more time posting information that donors really want namely how money is spent and its impact.
-We hope this report and our new website do that.
+We heard that charities should spend more time posting information that donors really want.
+We think you want to know how money is spent.
+And we want to show you our impact.
+So we hope this report and our new website do that.